-6. INVESTIGATION
+6.0 INVESTIGATION

 All reports will be taken seriously and carefully considered.
-The best way forward to stop or prevent the wrongdoing identified in a report will be determined by the Head of HR.
+The best way forward to stop or prevent the wrongdoing identified in a report will be determined by the General Manager - People, Culture & Safety.
 In many cases this may be an investigation, but some matters will be handled differently (e.g. by audits, changes to policies or controls etc).

-6.1 Fair treatment
+6.1 FAIR TREATMENT